Hawaiian Teriyaki Beef

 • Use it Everywhere: This sauce isn’t just for beef!
 Use it for chicken, shrimp, burgers, or stir-fried veggies.

-Plate of Hawaiian Beef Teriyaki with grilled pineapple.
-Side of white rice on the side.
+Fork with a piece of Hawaiian Beef Teriyaki held over plate of Hawaiian Beef Teriyaki with grilled pineapple on the side.

 I don’t have a grill.
 What can I use to cook the meat instead?